au-top/dart_lua_ffi/README.md

 To run the code, place the lua dll file in these two folders

-This is a simple and concise use of dart ffi api call lua dynamic lib file to run lua, so please modify and add ffi api as needed
+This is a simple and concise use of dart ffi api call lua dynamic lib file to run lua, so please modify and add link lua dynamic lib code as needed